JeffTaylor108/StockApp-API-Work/README.md

 - Scanner information and active filters shown on the right

 > ⚠️ **Performance Note**: More active scanners may reduce performance due to TWS rate limits.

-## Support

-For technical issues or questions about the application, please contact the development team or refer to your broker's API documentation for account-specific concerns.